EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 ---
-title: "GGUS user guide"
+title: "User guide"
 type: docs
 weight: 40
-description: >
-  EGI Helpdesk
+description: "User guide for EGI Helpdesk"
 ---

 > To be removed: Moving the content of